 Interview with Samantha Collins - Part 2

-I am active in politics, I am standing as an independent candidate for my local area at this years' local elections.
-I am not standing because I am transgender I am standing despite being transgender.
+I am active in politics.
+I am standing as an independent candidate for my local area in this year's local elections.
+I am not standing because I am transgender; I am standing despite being transgender.
 I have very strong emotions regarding a lot of local issues that affect my local community, my family, and my friends.
-These are the same issues and concerns I had before I transitioned, only now I feel able to be more open and express these as a result of my true self is the one doing the campaigning.
+These are the same issues and concerns I had before I transitioned, only now I feel able to be more open and express these, as my true self is the one doing the campaigning.

-I feel that certainly in my local area both the trans’ and the wider LGBT community are provided for reasonably well.
+Samantha: I feel that, certainly in my local area, both the trans and the wider LGBT community are provided for reasonably well.
 There are support groups, drop-in centers, and comparatively easy access to mental health and medical resources if required.
-What is of concern is still the lack of or limiting of central funding and preventative outreach, both financed and provided for at a wider, more national level.
+What is of concern is still the lack of or limiting of central funding and preventative outreach, both financed and provided at a wider, more national level.
 These are areas that I will actively be lobbying for, not because I am transgender, but because they are needed both locally and at a national level.

 Samantha: I love clothes, shoes, make-up, hair, accessories….
-I'm a girl what more can I say.
-There are no particular designers that I follow or prefer, I am more of a high street kind of shopper.
-I work in a professional sphere, so I have to abide by the convention with regards to a dark formal suit with modest accouterments.
+I'm a girl, what more can I say.
+There are no particular designers that I follow or prefer; I am more of a high-street kind of shopper.
+I work in a professional sphere, so I have to abide by the convention regarding a dark formal suit with modest accouterments.

-In my private life I tend to be quite casual, jeans, tank with a flannel shirt, that kind of thing.
-Strangely my fashion hasn’t really changed that much, apart from maybe my choice of colors, and textures are more feminine than they were.
-That said I do tend to wear skirts more now than I ever have done LOL.
+Samantha: In my private life I tend to be quite casual, jeans, tank with a flannel shirt, that kind of thing.
+Strangely, my fashion hasn’t really changed that much, apart from maybe my choice of colors and textures, which are more feminine than they were.
+That said, I do tend to wear skirts more now than I ever have done, LOL.

 Southern England.
 "I find great peace in the open